-In 2017, I have moved back to Germany to work with B. Braun Avitum as a product / development manager for clinical information systems.
+In 2017, I have moved back to Germany to work with B. Braun Avitum first as a Product & Development Manager for Clinical Information Systems and then switched to the area of Automated Infusion Systems.

-In 2015, I have moved from the University of Marburg to the Cambridge Crystallographic Data Centre (CCDC) in order to work as a Research and Applications Scientist focusing on software development in Life Sciences.
+In 2015, I left the University of Marburg to join the team of the Cambridge Crystallographic Data Centre (UK) in order to work as a Research and Applications Scientist focusing on software development in Life Sciences.

 Earlier, I have also worked on the integration of geometrical preferences into DrugScore Xtended (DSX), a widely used (re)scoring function for docking solutions.
 The original implementation of DSX has therefore been enhanced by an additional evaluation of hydrogen-bond patterns formed between the receptor pocket and the ligand molecule.

 In the past, I was working in the area of web and database development.
-The article about Web Performance Optimization (WPO) has been selected for a presentation during the Developer Week (DWX) 2013 held in Nuremberg.
+The article about Web Performance Optimization (WPO) has been selected for an oral presentation during the Developer Week (DWX) 2013 held in Nuremberg.

 Other recent news: